ArlexMR/HySOM/docs/usage/conda_env_setup.rst

 .. code-block:: bash

-   conda install hysom
+   pip install hysom

-Your environment is now set up and ready to use! 🎉
+Your environment is now set up and ready to use!